 AND natural ingredients in your sunscreen means that you won't be dumping chemicals into the ocean, which could harm the coral reefs and other ocean life, every time you jump into the surf.
 That should make you feel better about playing in the big blue with your family on the holidays.

-Which Kind of Sunscreen Is Best for You?
+Which Types of Sunscreen Are Best for You?

 There is much debate on this by the various groups that go for one option or another.
 Some people are all for vegan sunscreen and think physical sunscreens are harmful not only to the body but also to the environment.
 Others are all about natural sunscreens and think everything else is useless.